Overview

 Is a single-valve bass trombone still practical today?

 Yes.
-A single F-attachment bass trombone provides access to low F, E, Eb, D, Db, and C. Only low B-natural requires alternate solutions, which is why modern double-valve instruments later became popular.
+A single F-attachment bass trombone provides access to low F, E, Eb, D, Db, and C. Low B-natural typically requires alternate solutions, which is why double-valve instruments later became standard.

 Who is this instrument best suited for?

-This Bach 50B works well for advancing players, educators, doublers, and school programs needing a quality bass trombone without the cost or complexity of a dual-valve system.
+Advancing players, educators, doublers, and school programs looking for a professional bass trombone without the added complexity of dual valves.

 How rare is a silver-plated Bach bass trombone in this condition?

-Silver-plated Bach bass trombones appear periodically, but examples preserved by the original owner with very little wear are increasingly uncommon.
+Examples appear periodically, but original-owner instruments with minimal wear are increasingly uncommon.